FrankC01/pysui/PYSUI_GRPC.md

 # Sui gRPC BETA

-MystenLabs gRPC Beta overview can be found [Here](https://docs.sui.io/concepts/grpc-overview).
+MystenLabs gRPC BETA overview can be [Found Here](https://docs.sui.io/concepts/grpc-overview).
 This change transitions from JSON RPC to gRPC.

-Note: MystenLabs/Sui gRPC is available on devnet, testnet and mainnet however; devnet has been unavailable lately.
-We recommend at least testnet for stability.
+Note: MystenLabs/Sui gRPC is available on devnet, testnet and mainnet however; devnet has been unavailable.
+We recommend at least testnet or mainnet for stability.

 ## pysui gRPC support

-**Note**: Functionality of pysui gRPC should be considered beta, use in production at your own risk.
+**Note**: Functionality of pysui gRPC should be considered BETA, use in production at your own risk.

-With pysui 0.83.0 we released initial `pysui`'s gRPC client aligning with MystenLabs strategy.
+With pysui 0.87.0 we released `pysui`'s BETA gRPC client aligning with MystenLabs strategy.
 The timeline of changes will keep up with the Timeline as noted in the Sui gRPC overview.
 We are not yet stable however...

+To utilize, updates to PysuiConfiguration are needed.
+Recommend using [tpysui](https://github.com/Suitters/tpysui) a TUI tool that has a convenient 'Add gRPC Group' button.

 We continue to monitor and support changes from MystenLabs as they occur.

+### Examples

+Examples demonstrate queries, transaction building, simulating transactions (dry-run) and transaction execution.

+  - **_pgrpc_a_example_** - Asynchronous examples for all supported gRPC interactions.

 ### Known Issues

-- Only Ledger and Transaction services currently available
-- No subscription support at this time
+- Only Checkpoint subscription support at this time